cmwalolo/Crolow.FastDico/README.md

         - The game pickups new letters, and reject the rack following the play config (related to vowels and consumns)
         - It creates a double grid of playable letters at each pivot square (one for horizontal moves another for vertical moves)

-The code is provided as is and far less complex then other implementations.
-But feel free to make pull requests.

-Code has been written from scratch coauthored by ChatGpt under my lead.
-Results from IA are not that effective.
-But it was a good training for both.
-Finally ChatGpt could totally not write the compiler, without eating minimum 100MB of memory, and could totally not optimize on disk, and in memory.
-But he did more or less well the Search functions, after some debugging and small fixes.

 For any information and credits : llequenne at hotmail.com